jerome-trc/jerome-trc/cv.md

 I'm an intermediate C++ developer with some C experience, now learning Rust.
 I'm also comfortable with Lua and CMake, and know my way around Git and Linux.

-I think documentation is half of code quality so I've made a point in becoming a skilled techincal writer too.
+I think documentation is half of code quality so I've made a point in becoming a skilled technical writer too.

 # Personal Projects, Past and Present